mk48/mkumaran.net/content/blog/2021/Blazor-PWA/index.md

 ---
-title: PWA using Blazor
+title: PWA application using Blazor - Part 1:notification
 date: '2021-12-25'
 ---

-## Create PWA application
+## Create a new Blazor PWA application

 In the create new project screen, select `Blazor WebAssembly App`
 ![Create new blazor application](create-new-blazor-app.png)